Around the Yard

 - Hose the bleach mixture and residue off the surface.

 Exposure to bleach can damage or kill plants, so be sure to cover any plants you wish to save before applying, and use plenty of water when rinsing to dilute any runoff.
-Bleach also can damage fabrics and can cause skin irrigation, so be sure to wear old clothes, rubber gloves, and eye protection.
+Bleach also can damage fabrics and can cause skin irritation, so be sure to wear old clothes, rubber gloves, and eye protection.

 A pressure washer can also be used to clean walking surfaces.
 Watch this video to find out more.